How your environment shapes the way you age

 Dr. Wong discusses how as we age, it’s important to make our built environment age-friendly, which is accessible and inclusive of older adults as they age.
 She explains that an age-friendly built environment encourages aging in place, and allows you to see your home as a partner in your wellbeing.
 It also promotes meaningful use of your surroundings, and fosters continuity of activity and life.

 - Reconfigure your space with temporary or permanent modifications, starting with your bathroom and kitchen.
 These spaces are the most adaptable to reconfiguration, and usually where we spend most of our energy.
 Bathroom features to consider include handrails, shower seats, anti-slip flooring or mats, high-rise toilet seats, and floating sinks.

 - Create ample space in hallways, kitchens, and doorways to make your environment even more age-friendly.

-To hear all of Dr. Jennifer Wong’s talk at the Bold Summit, visit the Bold Explore page.
+To hear all of Dr. Jennifer Wong’s talk, visit the Bold Explore page.